Owens Tax Advisors regularly present and provide public comment on topical tax matters.

 3. When a taxpayer has a tax agent, IRD routinely bypasses that relationship by contacting the taxpayer directly by electronic letters and messages.
 Bad enough if the information is correct, but borders on criminal when the information is wrong, as is often the case.

 4. At a tax conference a few years ago the then Commissioner had the audacity to claim that a significant proportion of tax agents preferred IRD to contact their clients directly in respect of tax debt.
-This was a blatant lie and on challenge was quickly corrected.
-It does however illustrate an underlying theme of IRD’s regard for the tax agent role.
+This was a blatant lie and on challenge was quickly withdrawn.
+It does however illustrate an underlying theme of IRD’s disregard for the critical role provided by tax agents.

 We strongly recommend a thorough independent review of the way that IRD interacts with taxpayers and their authorised representatives.